You are logged in as

 Both Year 9 and Year 10 10 ACEE programmes offer the opportunity for students to display their individual and/or group projects in The Green Centre at a showcase expo later in the academic year.

-Year 9–10 ACEE students also have the opportunity to prepare for Brain Bee, a neuroscience competition for Year 11 students, participate in the Model United Nations Conference (MUNA), the Model European Union Conference, compete in the da Vinci Decathlon and the Ethics Olympiad, and attend two philosophy conferences each year.
+Year 9–10 ACEE students also have the opportunity to prepare for Brain Bee, a neuroscience competition for Year 11 students, can participate in the Model United Nations Conference (MUNA), the Model European Union Conference, compete in the da Vinci Decathlon and the Ethics Olympiad, and can attend two philosophy conferences each year.

 In addition, St Andrew’s College also offers Chess, Debating, Future Problem Solving, and a writing masterclass as co-curricular activities for students who are academically gifted and talented.